Dutch Oven Daddy

 Serving Suggestions

 This dish works great for Sunday supper, family dinners, or a meal with friends.
-You won’t need much to complete your meal, but here are some ideas for a bit of inspiration.
+You won't need much to round it out, but here are a few ideas for inspiration.

-Serve up the potatoes and carrots cooked with the pot roast as one of your side dishes.
-I like to add on a green vegetable like these asparagus and peas or pair it with some sweet creamed corn.
-You can also make your favorite salad to serve with the pot roast as well.
+Serve the potatoes and carrots that cooked with the roast as a built in side dish.
+I like to add a green vegetable on the side like asparagus and peas or pair it with sweet creamed corn.
+A simple green salad works well too.

 Recipe FAQs